 15 Most Common INTJ Weaknesses

-If you’ve read descriptions about the INTJ personality type, you’ll have heard many times that you’re strategic, analytical, and independent.
+If you’ve read descriptions about the INTJ personality type, you’ll have heard many times that they’re strategic, analytical, and independent.
 While all of that is true, every personality type has its weaknesses.
-No one is strategic, ambitious, and dedicated all of the time!
+No one is strategic, analytical, and independent all of the time!

 Instead of trying to hide or gloss over these weaknesses, it’s better to acknowledge them and learn how to work with them.
 So, let’s do just that and take a look at the 15 most common weaknesses of the INTJ personality type.